 Companies that raised a Series A or Series B in the last 3 to 6 months are in the highest-intent window for web investment.
 New capital means new priorities: brand refresh, market positioning, lead generation infrastructure.
 The website is usually one of the first things a newly funded company upgrades.

-Use Crunchbase or PitchBook to filter for companies in your target industry that raised in the last 6 months.
-Cross-reference with their current website — if they just raised $10M and their site is still a Squarespace template, that is a high-priority prospect.
+Use Crunchbase or PitchBook to filter for companies in your target industry that raised recently.
+Cross-reference with their current website.
+If they just closed a round and their site is still a stock Squarespace template, that is a high-priority prospect.

 Technographic signals